halilkocaoz/kafka-response-log/README.md

 </hr>

 # kafka-response-log
-It contains a solution for tracking the time between request and response, messaging the tracked data to Kafka, and inserting the Kafka messages into the database.
+It contains a solution for tracking the request processing time, messaging the tracked data to Kafka, and inserting the Kafka messages into the database.
 Also, there is a simple UI to see the logs in a chart.

 <hr>